 Ⅲ Regional Activities

 Over the years, JPO has focused on contributing to the local communities.
-In Kyushu region, JPO has a concert tour every year since 1975 in every prefecture.
-The tour plan and programs are created by thorough cooperation of the devoted local volunteer members each time.
-JPO also has a friendship agreement with Suginami Ward, Tokyo, since 1994, and holds "Suginami Kokaido Concert Series" and instrument classes for people over sixty years old.
-Since April 2011, members of the Orchestra have visited Tohoku region voluntarily to perform for the people in the disaster-stricken areas and teach instruments at schools in the region, making 217 visits as of July 2017.
+In Kyushu region, JPO has had a concert tour every year since 1975 in every prefecture of Kyushu island.
+The tour plan and programs are created by thorough cooperation of the devoted local volunteer committee members.
+JPO also has a friendship agreement with Suginami Ward, Tokyo since 1994, and holds "Suginami Kokaido Concert Series" and instrumental classes for local residents over sixty years old.